The Converse of the Real Orthogonal Holant Theorem: Possible Variations of

 \subsection{Complex-valued signatures}

 Although we have focused on real-valued signatures and matrices, the general and orthogonal Holant Theorems hold for complex-valued signatures and matrices.
 However, \autoref{thm:result} does not hold for general sets $\fc$ and $\gc$ of complex-valued signatures, even when we allow $H$ to be complex.
-For example, Draisma and Regts \cite{draisma_tensor_2013} consider the \emph{vanishing} unary signature $F \in \rr^{[2]^1}$ defined by $F_0 = 1$ and $F_1 = i$.
+For example, Draisma and Regts \cite{draisma_tensor_2013} consider the \emph{vanishing} unary signature $F \in \mathbb{C}^{[2]^1}$ defined by $F_0 = 1$ and $F_1 = i$.
 Any $F$-grid $\Omega$ with at least one vertex satisfies $\holant_\Omega(F) = 0$, as $\Omega$ is a disjoint union of $K_2$ complete graphs, with each component having value $f^\top f = [1,i]^\top [1,i] = 0$.
 Thus $F$ is Holant-indistinguishable from 0, but there is no orthogonal matrix $H$, real or complex, satisfying $Hf = H [1,i]^\top = [0,0]^\top$.

 Draisma and Regts also observe that a direct extension of \autoref{thm:duality} to the complex orthogonal group $O_q(\cc)$ is impossible because $O_q(\cc)$ is not compact.
 However, they also provide some techniques for handling complex-valued signatures in edge coloring models, including a version \cite[Theorem 3]{draisma_tensor_2013} of \autoref{thm:intertwiner_gadget} for edge-coloring models over any algebraically closed field of characteristic zero.
-Cai and Young \cite{cai_planar_2023} and Young \cite{young2022equality} prove their counting indistinguishability theorems for complex-valued signature sets with the assumption that the sets are \emph{conjugate-closed}, meaning they must contain the entrywise conjugate of each of their complex signatures.
-It is feasible that \autoref{thm:result} could similarly hold for complex-valued conjugate-closed $\fc$ and $\gc$ and complex orthogonal $H$ (observe that this invalidates the above counterexample, as $[1,i]^\top [1,-i] \neq 0$).
+Cai and Young \cite{cai_planar_2023,young2022equality} prove their counting indistinguishability theorems for complex-valued signature sets with the assumption that the sets are \emph{conjugate-closed}, meaning they must contain the entrywise conjugate of each of their complex signatures.
+It is feasible that \autoref{thm:result} could similarly hold for complex-valued conjugate-closed $\fc$ and $\gc$ and complex orthogonal $H$ (indeed, this result was later obtained in \cite{bipartite}).